 - Shotguns Are Just Better: Subverted.
 In the final shootout, everyone goes for assault rifles as their main weapons, but Lewinsky keeps a shotgun as his backup.
 He uses it to kill Dean.

 - Unresolved Sexual Tension: Max Lewinsky and Sarah Hawks.
-It is implied specially when they almost kiss.
+It is implied especially when they almost kiss.
 Then the trope is literally invoked as Sarah is murdered by Dean.

 - You Wouldn't Shoot Me"You think that keeping a hostage is going to force me into a corner?
 But none of you have been where I have, seen what I've seen.
 None of you have the selfless commitment.
 And not one of you possesses what it takes...to actually put a bullet through the back of that woman's head." (shootout ensues)